digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/TickfordPlate/TickfordPlate.md

 ### Tickford Build Number Plate

-T-Series models of the AU Falcon (TE50/TS50/TL50) did not appear to have Tickford option plates.
+T-Series models of the AU Falcon (TE50/TS50/TL50) did not have Tickford option plates.
 Instead they were fitted with a Build number plate, which contains a build number vertically on the left side, and a Tickford "Winged T" logo, the Model number (TE50/TS50/TL50) and the VIN Number on the right side.
 The Tickford build number plate, if present, can be found in the [same location as the TVE Plate](#tickford-vehicle-engineering-plate).

 > Very early examples of the TE50/TS50/TL50 have been known to have P## instead of ### (where each # is a number between 0-9) and signify a Preproduction build.
 Information on this is sparce but it is assumed that these were sold to Ford Australia staff or partners originally, and are considered incredibly rare in original condition
 {: .block-note}